IBM/ibm-licensing-operator/docs/Content/Upgrading_to_111x.md

-# Upgrading to License service 1.11.x from an earlier version
+# Upgrading to License Service 1.11.x from an earlier version

 Learn how to upgrade to License Service version 1.11.x from an earlier version.

-To upgrade to License Service 1.11.x, you must manually update the CatalogSource image.
+To upgrade to License Service 1.11.x, you must manually update the `CatalogSource` image.
 Complete the following actions to complete the upgrade.

 1\.
 Log in to your cluster.

 2\.
-Update the CatalogSource by running the following command.
+Update the `CatalogSource` by running the following command.

 ```bash
     catalogSourceNamespace=openshift-marketplace